HURG-IIDX/ITG-Noteskins/README.md

 ---------- Sigil Light and Sigil Night ----------

 I wanted to make a noteskin based on sigil/magic circle tap/hold explosions.
 The arrows feature a portion of the sigil that pulses on the arrow , when you hit the arrow, the sigil "completes" and the tap/hold explion is the full sigil.
-Holds and rolls are light gray with sigil moarkings on them and turn purple when active, which also matches the hold explosion color.
+Holds and rolls are light gray with sigil markings on them and turn purple when active, which also matches the hold explosion color.
 Mines are a white rotating sigil with alternating pulsing center circle and inner triangle

 ---------- Credits ----------